tom-jod/HeavyBall/README.md

 > ```bash
 > python3 benchmark/benchmark_runner.py MNIST.py "AdamW, SFAdamW" --runs-per-optimizer=3 --runtime-limit=99999 --trials=20 --step-hint=27000 --steps=27000
 > ```
-> Alternatively to use time based stopping rather than step based stopping, set steps to 0 and specify the runtime and step hint:
+> Alternatively to use time based stopping rather than step based stopping, set steps to 0 and specify the runtime and step hint (this script has used "CUDA_VISIBLE_DEVICES": "0" to select the first available GPU, change this as needed):
 > ```bash
 > python3 benchmark/benchmark_runner.py MNIST.py "AdamW, SFAdamW" --runs-per-optimizer=3 --runtime-limit=472 --trials=20 --step-hint=27000 --steps=0
 > ```